Tanish6738/DevStore/README.md

-# DevToolkit - Developer Tool Organizer
+# DevStore - Developer Tool Organizer

 A developer-friendly web application that allows users to bookmark, organize, and share their favorite development tools, APIs, SaaS products, and resources.
 Built with Next.js 15, MongoDB, and Clerk authentication.